Elena' s AI Blog

 On December 24th, Nvidia announced a strategic licensing deal with Groq, reportedly valued at $20 billion, marking one of the most significant AI hardware collaborations of the year.

 Groq’s leadership and engineers will support Nvidia’s efforts to scale low-latency inference, while Groq remains independent — a rare example of cooperation in a fiercely competitive space.
+Nvidia’s own hardware roadmap and inference tooling are documented in the Nvidia Developer resources; Groq publishes LPU architecture details on its Groq site.

 This is a strong signal that real-time AI applications will become cheaper and more accessible in 2026.
 Faster inference unlocks practical use cases that previously felt out of reach.